ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/README.md

 ## Credits

-A special thanks to Cristiano (https://github.com/cristianooo1/Letterboxd-watchlist-scraper) for creating a Letterboxd Watchlist scraper that will be modified to aid in making Cinimize.
+A special thanks to Cristiano (https://github.com/cristianooo1/Letterboxd-watchlist-scraper) for creating a Letterboxd Watchlist scraper that was modified to make Cinimize.

 In order to make this program work I also referenced a guide to implement beautiful soup.
 Thank you to GeeksforGeeks! (https://www.geeksforgeeks.org/implementing-web-scraping-python-beautiful-soup/)